WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 # Actor/Agent Actions

 ## Bidding Agent
-Bidding agents shall be able to execute the Stake-to-Bid, Burn-to-Withdraw and Claim-to-Settle mechanisms are per tournament mechanics.
+The Data Scientist taken on the role as Bidding agents and are provided with admissible actions to execute inside mechanisms of the tournament.

 #### Operational Requirement 1
 Bidding agents shall be able to call the stake, burn and claim actions.

+#### Operational Requirement 2
+Bidding agents shall only be able to execute Stake-to-Bid, Burn-to-Withdraw and Claim-to-Settle mechanisms.

-* Auction Moderator Agent
+## Auction Moderator Agent
 * Auction Outcomes Agent